One Piece: Unlimited Adventure

 is an action-adventure video game developed by Ganbarion and published by Namco Bandai Games for the Wii.
-It is based on the manga and anime series One Piece by Eiichiro Oda, It was released in Japan on April 26, 2007 and in North America on January 22, 2008.
+It is based on the manga One Piece by Eiichiro Oda and its anime adaptation.
+It was released in Japan on April 26, 2007, and in North America on January 22, 2008.

 A sequel, One Piece: Unlimited Cruise, was released for the Wii in 2008.